jsc329/ammonitorwiki/18-analyses.md

 the probability aggregation scheme to compute whether our survey.level detection threshold exceeds 0.95.
 For now, we will set this to FALSE.
 With this information, a Miller-type encounter history will be produced.
-(Warning: this table will produce a table with just a few 0’s and 2’s, and a lot of NAs!)
+(Warning: the following example produces a table with just a few 0s and 2s, and a lot of NAs.)

 ``` r
 # Read in our classifiers amml